elibroftw/blog.elijahlopez.ca/content/posts/csharp-mongodb-add-item-to-dictionary.md

   - programming
   - tutorial
   - c-sharp
+summary: "C# tutorial on adding items to a MongoDB Dictionary field using the $push operator, demonstrating the array-of-documents approach."
 ---

 To add an item to a Dictionary field in a MongoDB collection - say `JoinRequests` of the `Ride` collection - treat the dictionary field an array and utilize the `$push` operator.
 I do not like the k, v extra outlining, but this is the only way I found that works with dots in the key.
 If you find an atomic way that can treat the dictionary as a Document and